davideastmond/team-up/README.md

 ## Team-up

 ### Description
-solves the issuse of the amount of time it takes to upload large files- esspesially for teams in companys
+solves the issuse of the amount of time it takes to upload large files- esspesially for teams in companies

 ### Target audience
 - Members of teams in companies